ovld protocol — CLI reference

 --agent <identifier> Agent identifier (default: AGENT_IDENTIFIER or claude-code)

---model <identifier> Model identifier to snapshot on executing objectives
+--model <identifier> Model identifier to use when executing objectives

 --method <connectionMethod> Connection method (default: cli)